Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

 ##### HTTP/2.0

 Goal of HTTP/2.0 is to improve performance by reducing latency and the number of TCP requests.
-Its utilizes multiplexing, header compression, server push, and resource prioritization.
+Its utilizes multiplexing for multiple TCP connections, header compression reduces sending the same headers repeatedly, server push handles resource dependencies, and resource prioritization judges what the user will need first.

 ####<a name="codes"></a>Response Codes

 The status line of an HTTP response includes a numeric status code and a textual reason phrase.
-Below is a small sample set, but servers can even have custom codes and proprietarty codes from server appliacation vendors.
+Below is a small sample set, but servers can even have custom codes and proprietary codes from vendors.

 <table style="width:100%">
   <tr>